 - Bequeathing a rich legacy of new or improved data sources, technology, infrastructure, facilities, practices, skills or partnerships

-The objective was to deliver digitalised, add-on solutions that would not disrupt day-to-day operations.
+The objective wasn’t to deliver digitalised, add-on solutions.
 Instead, the aim was to find where IoT could provide a low-cost and effective ‘quick fix’ by integrating with existing solutions, to offer a seamless way to support the hospital and enhance overall productivity and performance.
 For example, could IoT be used to measure how often a piece of equipment is used and predict accurately when it might need servicing or changing?

 This Pitch-In project was established when COVID-19 was putting significant pressure on hospitals, including facilities and equipment, meaning that the time was ripe for new IoT technologies to take the strain.

 The project was led by a team from the Distributed Information and Automation Laboratory (DIAL) at the Institute for Manufacturing, University of Cambridge, with strategic inputs from Addenbrooke’s Hospital, Cambridge.
 A team of researchers were tasked with investigations and development of the solution.
 They worked alongside undergraduate students who were responsible for conducting on-site interviews with various stakeholders at the hospital to define low cost digital solutions which could help healthcare support staff.